gulzade/TravelGuideApp/README.md

 - The information of the selected cell in the Flights Table view is displayed on the generic detail screen.
 - When the Hotel button is pressed, data is taken from the Hotels json file.
 The captured data is displayed using the table view on the Hotel view screen.
 - The information of the selected cell in the Hotels Table view is displayed on the generic detail screen.
+- Sourcetree app was used. git flow structure implemented.
+Worked in development branch and merged into main branch.

 ### Home
 - It is our home screen.
 This screen appears on first boot Best Choice